Irreligion in Bulgaria: Demographics

-Irreligion is uncommon in Bulgaria, as most citizens are Eastern Orthodox or Muslim.
+Irreligion is uncommon in Bulgaria, as most citizens are Eastern Orthodox.
 In the 2011 Bulgarian census, 9.3% of Bulgarians declared that they were irreligious, a significant increase from 3.88% in 2001.
 Eurobarometer found the number of irreligious Bulgarians to be 5% in 2019, with an additional 4% undeclared.
 Irreligion is more common among Romani populations, with 16.1% of Romani Bulgarians not identifying with any religion in the 2001 census, compared to just 2.3% of ethnic Bulgarians at the time.